heluna-manoa/heluna-manoa.github.io/index.md

 #### V1 LEGACY:
 This page allows admin to update course listings by adding a new course to the course collection.

+# Developer Guide

+The first step to developing here is to download [Meteor](https://docs.meteor.com/install.html).

+Clone the project to your local machine via GitHub Desktop.
+Open a terminal window, cd to /heluna-manoa/app, and run the script
+    meteor npm run start.